Dhong88/BiLSTM-CRF-FastAPI/README.md

 *Since the dataset used is small, to overcome overfitting, i combined the matrix (trained from my dataset) and the pre-trained embedding matrix from Kyubyong (https://github.com/Kyubyong/wordvectors), which is trained from bigger dataset.*

+### index_to_tag.pickle and word_to_index.pickle
+This pickle file contained the index for each word and tag that converted in the train_model.ipynb

 ### best model
 code for testing the best model that give good fit